NodeBE4/opinion/_posts/2022-02-21-theoryofdoom.md

 ----- __133.8__ -----2022-02-27 05:45:50+08:00:

 Maybe somewhere like rural Oklahoma or the middle if nowhere in Arkansas, perhaps.
 It would surprise me in Illinois, however.

+----- __133.9__ -----2022-02-27 06:59:39+08:00:

+> I HAVE witnessed people being accosted for wearing a mask, even during mandates.

+When, where and in what context?

+----- __133.10__ -----2022-02-27 07:25:13+08:00:

+I've been to Florida since the pandemic and after Ron DeSantis lifted the mandates.
+I didn't see that kind of behavior there.

+I have only seen a few, isolated videos of idiot kids trying to make viral videos harassing people with masks on.
+I do not see evidence this is any kind of a norm.
+But to the extent it occurs, it obviously shouldn't.

+----- __133.11__ -----2022-02-27 07:34:23+08:00:

+I've driven through southern Illinois, but that's about it.
+The rural area I was referring to was about 1,700 miles northwest of Chicago.

 ### 134: [You can't make this shit up...](https://old.reddit.com/r/walkaway/comments/t22r5n/you_cant_make_this_shit_up/), submitted on 2022-02-27 01:49:00+08:00.